elizobo/LR_tutorial/index.md

 pdata <- predict(train_mod, newdata = test, type = "response")
 ```

-Find the optimum cutoff probability of the model - the point on the explanatory variable at which it is more likely the binary response will be 1 than 0.
+We can then compare the models predictions for the test dataset to the real observations for the test data by building a confusion matrix.

 ```r
 # Compute a confusion matrix comparing the predicted model outcomes to the real outcomes for the test dataset